aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/apply-rich-text-formatting-to-a-cell/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostCellCharacters) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make a call to the Cloud API with cURL.
+The following example shows how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}